cseeman/algorithm_examples/README.md

 Working through Algorithms Illuminated Part 1: The Basics by Tim Roughgarden using Ruby

 ## Testing
+Try irb, if that doesn't work, go for pry.

+### Divide And Conquer Algorithms
 I ran these just with irb.
 No spec, I know that wasn't good, but this is me attempting to learn the material.
 `irb -r ./merge_and_count_sort.rb`
 ```